Denmark looks to seize chance against Russia at Euro 2020 - WHIZ News

 Russia likely only needs a draw to advance and showed vast improvement in a win over Finland after losing to Belgium 3-0.
 Goalkeeper Matvei Safonov, who replaced Anton Shunin for the Finland game, is expected to keep his starting spot after becoming a father this week.

-Russia has looked shaky defensively and is still waiting for leading striker Artem Dzyuba to get off the mark in this tournament.
-But even though Russia can settle for a draw, Hjulmand didn’t expect the visitors to play passively.
+Russia has looked shaky defensively and is still waiting for leading striker Artem Dzyuba to get off the mark in this tournament, while Monaco midfielder Alexander Golovin also acknowledged that his performances haven’t contributed enough to the stat sheet so far.

-“They can really play football,” Hjulmand said.
-“It’s not going to be a game where they just sit back and wait.
-They can do things with the ball and are really good when they hit their level.”
+“I’ve got to score goals, give assists and help the team more in those aspects,” Golovin said.
+“But overall I’d say everything else is good.”

 Denmark is also hoping the atmosphere at Parken Stadium will give it the advantage.
 The crowd of 25,000 was raucous and loud against Belgium and helped the Danes take an early lead before the game stopped after 10 minutes so the whole stadium could pay tribute to Eriksen with a minute’s applause.